 Hot water is a necessity for families, especially if they are located in an area with temperatures that drop below zero during the winter.
 A warm bath can help relieve stress and increase blood circulation in the body, which helps a person constantly battling cold to relax.

-The need for hot water placed many water heaters on overdrive, particularly when the polar vortex hit a considerable chunk of the continent—an event which most likely put countless water heaters to a state of deterioration.
+The need for hot water placed many water heaters on overdrive, particularly when the polar vortex hit a considerable chunk of the continent—an event that most likely put countless water heaters in a state of deterioration.
 Homeowners who want to avoid any possibility of flooding should check for rusty water, rumbling noise, and moisture around the water heater.